aspose-ocr/Aspose.OCR-API-References/english/net/aspose.ocr/recognitionsettings/recognitionareas/_index.md

 ---
 title: RecognitionAreas
 second_title: Aspose.OCR for .NET API Reference
 description: Gets or sets the list of text areas for processing.
 Allows to manually specify the areas with text for more accurate recognition.
-If custom areas are set AutoSkew properties will be ignored.
 Disables AutoSkew.
 type: docs
 weight: 20
 url: /net/aspose.ocr/recognitionsettings/recognitionareas/
 ---
 ## RecognitionSettings.RecognitionAreas property

 Gets or sets the list of text areas for processing.
 Allows to manually specify the areas with text for more accurate recognition.
-If custom areas are set !:AutoSkew properties will be ignored.
 Disables AutoSkew.

 ```csharp
 public List<Rectangle> RecognitionAreas { get; set; }